Ristova123/Zadaca8-8085/README.md

 **How to Run**

 To run the program, you need an 8085 emulator or assembler.
 You can use emulators like DOSBox or TASM (Turbo Assembler).
-Here's how to run the program using e8085.exe:
+Here's how to run the program using 8085 simulator:

 1. Download and install 8085 simulator from [here](https://github.com/8085simulator/8085simulator.github.io?tab=readme-ov-file).
 2. Clone this repository to your local machine.